Who Is Eminem’s Ex-Wife And What Is Her Troubling Past?

-Eminem’s ex-wife, Kimberly Anne Scott has a lot of the rapper’s fans curious about her and their 21-year-old daughter Hailie Scott.
+Eminem’s ex-wife, Kimberly Anne Scott, has a lot of the rapper’s fans curious about her and their 21-year-old daughter Hailie Scott.
 Fans started turned their attention to the young hip-hop royalty since she has been regularly updating her social media accounts, particularly Instagram.
 After that, they soon turned their attention to the mother and began wondering about how she is doing now.

-Looking back, Eminem’s ex-wife met the legendary rapper when she was merely 13 years old.
+Looking back, Eminem’s ex-wife met the legendary rapper when she was merely 13-years-old.
 Kimberly Anne Scott and her twin sister Dawn ran away from home and met Marshall Mathers and his family.
-Eventually, the twins were taken in by Eminem which later led to Kimberly and him dating.
+Eventually, the twins were taken in by Eminem, which later led to Kimberly and him dating.

-Seven years after meeting, their daughter Hailie was born on a Christmas Day.
+Seven years after meeting, their daughter Hailie was born on Christmas Day.
 At the age of 23, Eminem became a father and became a husband in 1999, however, things started to head south soon after.
 Apparently, the life-changing event of having a child brought a strain on Eminem’s relationship with his now ex-wife.

 After being married for two years, Eminem and Kimberly Scott divorced in 2001 following an incident in one of Eminem’s performances.
 According to Life and Style Mag, Eminem crafted a song that describes killing Kimberly and burying her corpse titled “Kim.”
-The rapper even went as far as to bring a blow-up doll to represent his Ex-Wife in one of his concerts and attacked it.
+The rapper even went as far as to bring a blow-up doll to represent his ex-wife in one of his concerts and attacked it.

-While Eminem proceeded with his song and assaulted the blow-up Kimberly doll, the fans cheered and sang along as the laughed.
+While Eminem proceeded with his song and assaulted the blow-up Kimberly doll, the fans cheered and sang along as they laughed.
 The new bride felt that everyone had their eyes on her and she just knew that the song was about her.
 Eminem’s ex-wife attempted to kill herself following this onstage incident by slashing her wrists with a razor blade in July 2000.

 #eminem #marshallmathers #slimshady #kimmathers